Photo Credit Ralph Daily

 What type of oil?

-Use a combination of 90% canola oil blended with 10% olive oil.
+Use 90% canola oil blended with 10% olive oil.
 Chef Ricco explained that many professional chefs use a blend of oil because the canola oil has a higher smoking point while the olive oil adds flavor.

-Besides, as much as I love the taste of olive oil, you don't want its flavor to overpower the flavor of the meat and Marsala.
+Besides, as much as I love the taste of olive oil, you want its flavor to be balanced with the flavor of the meat and Marsala.

 Why use both oil and butter?